Loneliness and digital inclusion

 It has given me a new lease of life and I enjoy it immensely.
 It has helped me to get in contact with family abroad, I can now contact them more frequently

 I am feeling more and I am feeling more confident, as an individual it will help me keep in touch with loved ones and facilitate my need to bank online.
-I also think will benefit from online.
-I also think will benefit from online.
 I also think I will benefit from using the internet to gain knowledge and information.
 I was worried retiring as I thought I’d have nothing to do, but not anymore.

 Helping participants explore their interests, rather than focussing on the project from a digital perspective, is more successful at engaging older people.
 People want to know specific things at particular times and not simply be told that technology can help them with certain issues which may be of no interest or use them personally.